c0derMo/orakel/readme.md

-# Oracle
+# Orakel
 A fully open-source tournament platform.

 <i>Warning: This is still heavily in development.</i>

-Oracle is a tournament platform (similar to Challonge or Battlefy), which can be self-hosted and expanded, and is fully open source.
+Orakel is a tournament platform (similar to Challonge or Battlefy), which can be self-hosted and expanded, and is fully open source.

 ## Usage:
 TODO